icopy-site/awesome-cn/docs/awesome/awesome-appimage.md

 ## Awesome AppImage [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-[AppImage](https://appimage.org) 是一种基于社区的格式，用于将应用程序分发到各种主流 Linux 发行版，而无需集中存储. 一个应用程序 = 一个文件！ 此列表包含使用 AppImages 的工具，例如为应用程序创建 AppImages 并将 AppImages 轻松集成到系统中. 随着 AppImage 周围充满活力的社区不断壮大，这个列表也在增长.
+[AppImage](https://appimage.org) is a community-based format to distribute applications to various mainstream Linux distributions without the need for a centralized store.
+One app = one file!
+This list contains tools to work with AppImages, such as to create AppImages for applications and to integrate AppImages into the system easily.
+As the vibrant community around AppImage is growing, so is this list.